Allergic to cats? 12 symptoms and how to manage your allergy

 Can you live with cats if you are allergic?

-Using the best vacuum cleaners for pet hair, for example, will help to remove fur that could be coated with the Fed d 1 protein.
-You may also want to try different types of cat brushes to groom a kitty and ensure as much allergen-carrying hair is being removed as possible.
+Using the best vacuum cleaners for pet hair will help to remove fur that could be coated with protein.
+You may also want to try different types of cat brushes to groom a kitty and ensure as much allergen-carrying hair is removed as possible.

 Can I build up a tolerance to cat allergies?

-Being honest, if you're struggling with an animal allergy, avoidance is the best remedy.
-But talk to your doctor about immunotherapy which involves small injections of the allergen each week for about six months followed by monthly jabs for up to five years.
+If you're struggling with an animal allergy, avoidance is the best remedy.
+But talk to your doctor about immunotherapy which involves small injections of the allergen each week for about six months followed by monthly shots for up to five years.
 You can also get over-the-counter medicines for temporary relief from the symptoms.

 How can you stop being allergic to cats?